Table of contents

 Trucking companies are constantly moving materials from suppliers to manufacturers and then delivering finished products from manufacturers to consumers.
 In fact, more than 70% of goods carried from one location to another in the United States are transported by trucks.

 Without these constant flows, the whole economy will literally stop moving.
-That’s why, while many other businesses had to close down during the COVID-19 lockdowns, the trucking business mostly kept running, or even had more work than before the pandemic.
+That’s why, while many other businesses had to close down during the COVID-19 lockdowns, the trucking business not only kept running but had even more work than before the pandemic.

 “I think the pandemic really accelerated the last-mile deliveries, and so we’re seeing a more rapid increase in that segment than I think you traditionally would have without the pandemic”, says Jason Morgan, the editor of Fleet Equipment

-By February 2021, the freight index set a new record by rising to another post-pandemic high as van freight continues to surge, and 27% growth is expected over the next decade, according to American Trucking Associations.
+In February of 2021, the freight index set a new record.
+Van freight continues to surge, and 27% growth is expected over the next decade, according to American Trucking Associations.